JWZC/petstore4canva/petstore_howto.md

 We're going to build a simple website with [Codepen](https://codepen.io) to call the API and render the results in a table.

-Create a table in HTML with the ID 'Pets' in the body element.
+Create a table in HTML with the ID 'pets' in the body element.

 For instance:
 ```html